 What trigger points should you use?

-Setting triggers is entirety dependant on the organisation using the Bradford Factor but I usually provide clients with the trigger points used by the UK Prison Service as sensible example.
+Setting triggers is entirety dependent on the organisation using the Bradford Factor Calculator but I usually provide clients with the trigger points used by the UK Prison Service as sensible example.

 - 401 points – final warning

 - 201 points – written warning

 Using the above thresholds and disciplinary guidelines, the UK Prison Service was able to successfully reduce absenteeism by 18%, proving just how effective the Bradford Factor can be when used correctly.

 Why use Bradford factor trigger points?

 Simple and easy to understand